ChelseaChanu/Namaste-react/Assignment/Assignment-05.md

 export default CountClick;
 ```

 2. useEffect: it allows functional components to use lifecycle methods.
 It is used for side effects in components, such as data fetching, subscriptions, or manually changing the DOM.
+It has two arguments a callback function and a dependency array, the callback func will be called after the component is rendered.

 ```jsx
 import React, {useEffect} from 'react';